Content from Ethical and Multilingual Description Standards

 Matching Metadata Standards to a Target Audience

 Imagine one target audience includes students, teachers, and librarians in Latin America.
-What kind of metadata might enhance access to your data?
+What kind of metadata might enhance access to your data, with emphasis on their particular needs?
 (Choose all that apply)

-Answer: A & B. While A, B, and C are all useful metadata, adding additional columns for subject access in Spanish and Portuguese provides a broader audience the ability to keyword search in multiple languages.
+Answer: A & B. While A, B, and C are all useful metadata, adding additional columns for subject access in Spanish and Portuguese provides a broader audience the ability to keyword search in the two most widely used languages in Latin America.
 And adding the ability to narrow by specific countries, rather than a broader Latin America or by continent, gives the user more precise searching capabilities.
+Resource type is essential metadata for any research project, but does not relate to resources about Latin America.

 Evaluate Sample Dataset